35 Proven Ways to Make Money If You Live in San Francisco

 4. Get Paid Up to $300 to Turn Off the Lights

-California residents can earn up to $300/year by syncing their utility accounts to a program called OhmConnect and agreeing to help reduce energy usage by one hour per week.
+California residents can earn up to $300/year by syncing their utility accounts to an energy-sharing program called OhmConnect and agreeing to help reduce energy usage by one hour per week.

 Here’s how it works: